How much higher have your stress levels been these last few months than normal?

 - 7. Eat nutritious foods that fuel you.
 I know how it is when you’re stressed… you want to eat comfort foods and snack.
 But your body wants you to do the complete opposite!
 In fact, your body needs you to eat the best foods at fighting the free radicals and acidity caused by stress.
 Foods that fight acid contain alkaline minerals, and antioxidants like lycopene, beta-carotene, vitamin C, vitamin E, and carotenoids.
-Top free radical fighters include raw almonds, kale, spinach, cucumbers, celery, carrots, broccoli, grapefruit, lemons and limes, and healthy fats like avocados, chia seeds, hemp seeds, and flax.
+Top free radical fighters include raw almonds, kale, spinach, cucumbers, celery, carrots, broccoli, grapefruit, lemons and limes, and healthy fats like avocados, chia seeds and flax.

 - 8. Eat less junk and sugar.
 Research shows that when stress hormones like cortisol are on the rise, the body will store sugar as belly fat.
 It’s that same type of fat that contributes to heart disease and metabolic diseases like diabetes.
 So in other words, a glass of wine, double shot latte, or chocolate milkshake might sound like a good idea when you’re stressed out, but it’s actually the opposite of what you want to do to an already overly-taxed system.
 Avoid sugary foods and junk.